About the Certificate Inventory

 Summary View TLS Certificates dashboard

-The Summary View TLS Certificates dashboard provides a high-level overview of certificate metrics based on your access permissions.
+The Summary View TLS Certificates dashboard provides a high-level overview of certificate metrics based on your access permissions and TSG scope.

 The Summary View displays the following metrics: